Our Local Historic woodlands with Local Nature Reserve status

 - West View Terrace – plots are of varying shapes and sizes which means prices are individual to each plot.

 - Sutton Hill – Full plots are currently £30 per year, Half plots are £15 per year (concessions are available for state pension recipients).

 Our allotment sites are very popular and due to the high level of enquiries this year our waiting list is currently closed.

 Madeley Town Council is pleased to provide a free grass cutting service for some of our elderly or disabled residents.

 This is a very popular service with the many people living independently who need help with their gardens.

-There is usually a waiting list, however, if you would like to be considered for this service please CLICK HERE for an application form.
-If you would like a postal form or more information, please use the contact form on this site or phone 01952 567280.
+There is usually a waiting list, however, if you would like to be considered for this service please ring us on 01952 567280.

 Plastic Free Madeley, Woodside and Sutton Hill – Reduce, Reuse, Recycle